THE 1999 TRIUMPH THUNDERBIRD SPORT

 This is a hard motorcycle to classify.
-Some call it a cruiser, or sport cruiser, because of its classic appearance (although anyone who has ever ridden a T'bird Sport can tell you it definitely does not feel like a cruiser).
-Others consider it a naked sport bike, because of its excellent suspension, powerful multi-cylinder motor, and aggressive riding position.
-I call it a sport standard, because I regard it as the modern equivalent of a Triumph Bonneville or BSA Lightning, which were sportier versions of standard Triumph and BSA motorcycles of the past.
-The T'bird Sport is a sportier version of today's standard Thunderbird.
-But whatever you call it, it is a good looking, high performance motorcycle that people notice.
+Some call it a cruiser, or sport cruiser, because of its classic appearance.
+However, anyone who has ever ridden a T'bird Sport can tell you it definitely does not feel like a cruiser.
+Others consider it a naked sport bike, because of its excellent suspension, powerful multi-cylinder motor and aggressive riding position.
+I call it a sport standard, because I regard it as the modern equivalent of a Triumph Bonneville or BSA Lightning, which were sportier versions of standard Triumph and BSA motorcycles of the past and the T'bird Sport is a sportier version of today's standard Thunderbird.
+Whatever you call it, it is a good looking, high performance motorcycle that people notice.

 From a distance, the 1999 Triumph Thunderbird Sport looks much like a classic Triumph from the late 1960's.
-To my taste, this is very good styling indeed.
+To my taste, this is excellent styling.
 Upon closer inspection, you find that it is definitely a contemporary motorcycle, also a good thing, since it is going to be sold to 21st Century customers.

 Power delivery is smooth, with most of the punch in the upper half of the RPM range.
 Magazine road tests credit the bike with a quarter mile time in the low 12-second range.
 Frankly, it does not feel that fast when ridden normally.
 The throttle response is good, but roll on power is only fair unless you keep the revs up.
 If you want to pass a slower moving vehicle on the highway when cruising in 6th gear, you will normally have to shift down a couple of cogs.

 Triumph offers some accessories for the Sport, among which is an ugly fly screen, which I strongly advise against.
-Their sport windshield is both better looking and more effective, if you are seeking wind protection.
-The company also offers a good line of quality riding clothes and accessories.
+If you are seeking wind protection, the sport windshield is both better looking and more effective.
+Triumph also offers a good line of quality riding clothes and accessories.

-It is hard not to compare the Thunderbird Sport to the Sportster Sport.
+It is natural to compare the 1999 Thunderbird Sport to the 1999 Sportster Sport.
 This comparison dates back to the days when the Harley-Davidson Sportster and the Triumph Bonneville were the hottest bikes on the street.
 The guys who rode Sportsters were well aware that a sharp Bonneville might be able to take them, and vice versa.
-It is a particularly natural comparison for me, because in the 1960's I was a Triumph guy, and now I am a Harley guy.
-I am intimately familiar with this old rivalry from both sides.
+It is a particularly natural comparison for me, because in the late 1960s I was riding a Triumph and now I am riding a Harley.
+I am familiar with this old rivalry from both sides.